Extent and form of records: 179 archive boxes, 8 unboxed volumes, 1 outsize folder; 32 shelf metres.

 Access: Printed and published material open.
 Remaining records open 30 years after last date on file unless otherwise specified (some records may be closed for a further 10 years for reasons of confidentiality or to protect personal privacy; where this is the case the access conditions are specified in the individual series description).
-Requests for accelerated access to records by bona fide researchers should be made to the ILA Secretary.
+Requests for accelerated access to records by bona fide researchers should be made to the ILA Chief Operating officer (COO).

 Scope and Content: The records as transferred comprise the complete archive of the ILA from its inception until 1990 and include membership books, Constitution and bye-laws, minutes of conferences, Council and various committees, correspondence, conference, committee and branch files, financial records, press cuttings, newsletters, miscellaneous printed material and photographs, 1873-1990.